ESOL courses in Salford

 To join ESOL courses in Salford, you need to do an assessment with the Salford ESOL Advice Service.

-Have a look below at the places where you can learn English in Salford.
+Watch this video to find out more about an assessment for an ESOL course and then have a look below at the places where you can learn English in Salford.

 Salford City College

 Salford City College offers ESOL courses at six qualification levels from Pre-Entry to Level 2.